Southern Phone

 Southern Phone (also known as Southern Phone Company) is an Australian telecommunications company.
 It is located at Moruya, New South Wales.
 Southern Phone was established in 2002.
-It operated as an unlisted public company until December 2019.
-It was acquired by AGL Energy for from 35 district councils.
+It operated as an unlisted public company and was owned by local councils until December 2019 when it was acquired by AGL Energy.

 History

 In 2002, Southern Phone was formed by councils in New South Wales, Australia in order to extend affordable telecommunications into regional communities.
 The company received $4.77 million in initial funding from the Australian Government's Networking the Nation scheme.
 Local councils were shareholders, retaining profits in the community.
 Councils purchased two shares for $1 each.
 In 2017, Southern Phone had 35 shareholders including the Upper Lachlan Shire Council, Coffs Harbour City Council and Bellingen Shire Council.

 Optus Satellite partnered with Southern Phone in October 2017 to launch the national broadband network (NBN) Sky Muster.
 Southern Phone uses the Optus 4G network, as well as parts of the Telstra 4G/3G network for its mobile services.
 By 2018, Southern Phone had delivered over $14.8 million in dividends to local councils with shares in the company.